mikk369/tasks-Mikk-Ereline/README.md

 ___
 > Files

+1. **test1.js**
 - `this file simply adds number together`

-1. **test1.js**
+2. **task2.js**
 - `this file gives you my birthdates and my hobbies`

-2. **task2.js**
+3. **task3.js**
 - `this file gives you the "hello , bob" function but when name is undefined it gives you "Hello , my friend "`

-3. **task3.js**
+4. **task4.js**
+- `this file changes the spaces between words`

+4.1
+`does the same thing as task4.js but little differently`

+5.`shows if the string is true/false`

 > Info